Reading time: 8 min.

 It’s not always easy to see what’s causing your hair loss.
 Lots of factors can contribute to women’s hair loss, which is why it’s important to get a professional diagnosis and female hair loss treatment plan that’s tailored to your needs.

-There are lots of treatments and techniques you can try to encourage your hair follicles to wake up and see the sunshine.
+There are lots of treatments and techniques you can try to protect your hair in summer.
+Here are the most effective ways to prevent summer hair loss.

 Keeping your hair healthy is a great way to minimise the chance of hair loss and breakage.
 This includes: